RapidField/solid-instruments/.github/ISSUE_TEMPLATE/bug_report.md

 - `master` is the pull request target for
 - `release/v0.0.0`, which is the pull request target for
-- `develop`, which is the pull request target for
-- `feature/00000_xxxxx`, which is the pull request target for contributing user branches, which should be named using the pattern
+- `hotfix/00000_xxxxx`, which is the pull request target for contributing user branches, which should be named using the pattern
 - `user/{username}/00000_xxxxx`